sdruskat/tufte-css-jekyll/page/index.md

 Tufte CSS uses `h1` for the document title, `p` with class `subtitle` for the document subtitle, `h2` for section headings, and `h3` for low-level headings.
 More specific headings are not supported.
 If you feel the urge to reach for a heading of level 4 or greater, consider redesigning your document:

 > [It is] notable that the Feynman lectures (3 volumes) write about all of physics in 1800 pages, using only 2 levels of hierarchical headings: chapters and A-level heads in the text.
-It also uses the methodology of <em>sentences</em> which then cumulate sequentially into <em>paragraphs</em>, rather than the grunts of bullet points.
+It also uses the methodology of *sentences* which then cumulate sequentially into *paragraphs*, rather than the grunts of bullet points.
 Undergraduate Caltech physics is very complicated material, but it didn't require an elaborate hierarchy to organize.
 <cite>[Edward Tufte, forum post, ‘Book design: advice and examples' thread](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000hB)</cite>

 As a bonus, this excerpt regarding the use of headings provides an example of block quotes.
 In Tufte CSS they are just lightly styled, semantically correct HTML using `blockquote` and `footer` elements.
 See page 20 of [The Visual Display of Quantitative Information](https://www.edwardtufte.com/tufte/books_vdqi) for an example in print.

 {% newthought 'In his later books'%}{% sidenote 'BE' '[Beautiful Evidence](http://www.edwardtufte.com/tufte/books_be)' %}, Tufte starts each section with a bit of vertical space, a non-indented paragraph, and the first few words of the sentence set in small caps.
 For this we use a span with the class `newthought`, as demonstrated at the beginning of this paragraph.
-Vertical spacing is accomplished separately through `&lt;section&gt;` tags.
+Vertical spacing is accomplished separately through `<section>` tags.
 Be consistent: though we do so in this paragraph for the purpose of demonstration, do not alternate use of header elements and the `newthought` technique.
 Pick one approach and stick to it.

 ### Text